living the principles of nonviolence

 pentecost offering

 Each year, we participate in 4 special offerings with our brothers and sisters in the PC(USA).
 The 2nd offering of the year is the Pentecost Offering, which is an investment into our greatest resource, our youth.
 A gift to the Pentecost Offering helps the church encourage, develop, and support its young people, and also address the needs of at-risk children.
-40% of the Pentecost offering is retained by individual congregations wanting to make an impact in the lives of young people within their own community.

 The remaining 60% is used to support children-at-risk, youth, and young adults through ministries of the Presbyterian Mission Agency.